conanoc/indy-sample-agents/README.md

 Web agent provides the following REST APIs for mobile agent:
 - `GET /credential/credOffer/{credId}`: get the credential offer
 - `POST /credential/credRequest/{credId}`: request the credential
+- `POST /credential/revoke/{credRevId}`: revoke the credential
 - `POST /credential/proof/{proofId}`: present a proof
 - `GET /schema`: get the schema
 - `GET /definition`: get the credential definition
+- `GET /revStates/{credRevId}`: get the revocation state

-## Mobile agent
+## Android agent

-Mobile agent is an android app:
+Android agent is an android app:
 - written in kotlin
 - use [ML Kit's barcode scanning API](https://firebase.google.com/docs/ml-kit/read-barcodes)
 - use [Libindy wrapper for Java](https://github.com/hyperledger/indy-sdk/tree/master/wrappers/java)

-Mobile agent works as follows:
+Android agent works as follows:
 - sets env variable `EXTERNAL_STORAGE` to `applicationContext.filesDir` telling where to create wallet files.
 - creates a wallet named `demoWallet` and open it.
-It takes some time.
 - creates a master secret in the wallet and save the secret's ID in the `SharedPreference`.
 - most of the logics are implemented in `WalletMainActivity.kt`.
 It scans the qrcode, parse it, and decide whether to get a credential or to present a proof.
 - does not connect to the pool.
-The prover usually fetchs schema and credential definition from the ledger to create a proof.
+The prover usually fetchs schema, credential definition, and revocation state from the ledger to create a proof.
 Which schema to fetch depends on the proof request.
-In this example, we use only one schema and one credential definition, so the mobile agent simply gets them from the web agent.
+In this example, we use only one schema and one credential definition, so the Android agent simply gets them from the web agent.

 Notes on the libraries and dependencies:
 - Libindy wrapper for Java contains [JNA](https://github.com/java-native-access/jna) which does not support android.
 Exclude the JNA and import the proper version that support android.